ericli421/ericli421/university-notes/mcgill/comp250.md

 }
 ```

 > This is no longer necessary in the newer versions of Java, but for the sake of this course, it is designed to be adaptable to any version of Java.
-I promise you we will manage to make you hate Java boilerplate by the end of this course.
+I promise you will hate Java boilerplate by the end of this course.

 You may notice the curly brackets `{}` used in the code.
 If you come from the C family, Javascript, or basically any language that isn't Python, you are already familiar with how they work.
 In Java (and basically every other popular programming language), we use curly braces`{}` to define code blocks.
 Think of how you use indentations in Python, and you have how to use curly brackets in Java.
 This means that all forms of indentation is completely optional in Java and you could hypothetically write your entire Java program in a single line.
 Practically though, we still use indentation to make the code readable